Taproot Activation

 What is a soft fork?

-A soft fork is a backward-compatible rule change.
-Nodes that haven't upgraded still accept blocks produced under the new rules — they just don't enforce them.
-This means the network doesn't split as long as a majority of miners adopt the new rules.
-Hard forks, by contrast, require everyone to upgrade or the chain diverges.
+A backward-compatible rule change.
+Nodes that haven't upgraded still accept blocks produced under the new rules, they just don't enforce them.
+The network doesn't split as long as a majority of miners adopt the new rules.

 How does miner signalling work?

 Each Bitcoin block contains a version field in its header.
-Under BIP9 and BIP8, individual bits in that field are assigned to specific upgrades.
-When miners set a bit to 1, they're telling the network: "my software supports this change and I'm ready to enforce it."
-Every 2,016 blocks (~two weeks), the network counts how many blocks signalled.
+Under BIP9 and BIP8, individual bits are assigned to specific upgrades.
+When miners set a bit to 1 they're signalling readiness.
+Every 2,016 blocks the network counts how many blocks signalled.
 If the threshold is met, the upgrade locks in.

-A simple majority isn't enough — if 49% of miners haven't upgraded, they could produce blocks that are valid under the old rules but invalid under the new ones, causing orphaned blocks and instability.
-The 90% threshold used for Taproot (via Speedy Trial) gives strong confidence that the new rules are being enforced by enough of the network to make non-signalling blocks economically irrelevant.
+A simple majority isn't enough.
+If 49% of miners haven't upgraded they could produce blocks valid under old rules but invalid under new ones, causing orphaned blocks.
+The 90% threshold gives strong confidence that non-signalling blocks become economically irrelevant.

 Lock-in vs Activation

-These are two separate events.
-Lock-in happens when the threshold is crossed — the upgrade is committed and cannot be stopped regardless of what miners do next.
-Activation happens later (for Taproot, ~6 months after lock-in) when the new rules actually come into effect.
-This delay gives everyone time to upgrade their nodes.
+Two separate events.
+Lock-in happens when the threshold is crossed and the upgrade is committed regardless of what miners do next.
+Activation happens later when the new rules actually come into effect.
+For Taproot this was a 6-month gap.

 What is Taproot?